-As a teacher who loves using Story Listening and Reading (and Movie Talk) to facilitate language acquisition, the question I get asked the most is: “What happens after the story?”
+As a teacher who loves using Movie Talk, Story Listening, and Reading to facilitate language acquisition, the question I get asked the most is: “What happens after the story?”
 I am excited to provide a response in this post.
-Ready?
+Are you ready?

 The heart of Story Listening and Reading is that the story itself, if compelling and comprehensible, is enough.
 An interesting story delivered using Comprehension-Aiding Supplementation provides rich comprehensible language at i+1 to your students in a low anxiety setting, which is exactly what the brain needs to “create a mental representation of language” (Van Patten, 2017).